Councils answer more information requests at lower cost

 In further good news, the researchers state that the cut in costs was accompanied by improvements in performance.
 Compared to 2009, requests made in 2010 were more likely to be settled within the time limit of 20 working days and to lead to full disclosure.
 Fewer resulted in no information being released at all, and there was also a drop in the number of internal reviews demanded by dissatisfied requesters.

 The most common material sought by FOI applicants to councils was financial information.
-The report notes the level of requests for data about personal salaries and expenses of individuals peaked in 2009 in the wake of the MPs' expenses scandal, falling back in 2010.'No benefits'
+The report notes the level of requests for data about personal salaries and expenses of individuals peaked in 2009 in the wake of the MPs' expenses scandal, falling back in 2010.

 The UCL researchers suggest that the coalition government policy of councils automatically publishing spending data on items over £500 has made little difference to FOI requesting.